martindevans/AlchemyApiSharp/readme.md

 alchemy API
 ===========

 This is a fork of the [Alchemy API](http://www.alchemyapi.com/) [SDK for C#](http://www.alchemyapi.com/developers/sdks/).
-It improves code quality many minor ways.
-Java coding style is replaced with more idiomatic C#, several minor bugs are fixed, more sensible defaults are used and requests are slightly more efficiently implmented.
+It improves code quality and adds some features:

+* SSL Support
+* GZip Support
+* More idiomatic C#
+* Minor bugfixes
+* Slightly more efficient

 Supported
 ---------